BrandonBoros/BrandonBoros/README.md

 - 👋 Hi, I’m @BrandonBoros
-- 👀 I’m interested in: no
+- 👀 I’m interested in: learning new skills
-- 🌱 I’m currently learning: Comp Sci
+- 🌱 I’m currently learning: Comp Science
-- 💞️ I’m looking to collaborate on: cheese
+- 💞️ I’m looking to collaborate on: anything that peaks my interest
-- 📫 How to reach me: no
+- 📫 How to reach me: brandon.boros1@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: cheese

 <!---
 BrandonBoros/BrandonBoros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.